Quick fix to Zsh: Permission denied Terminal error

 Why do people use Terminal?

 Mac users prefer Terminal for a variety of reasons.
 First of all, it's a fast way to run processes and tasks for those familiar with Unix commands.
-The other major advantage of utilizing Terminal is that it allows you to access parts of macOS that are hidden and not accessible through System Preferences.
+The other major advantage of utilizing Terminal is that it allows you to access parts of macOS that are hidden and not accessible through System Settings.

 How do you open it?